PDrifting/CBookDraft/book.markdown

 #### Example 2:

-Let's carry on with another basic program with out, showing how to create and call a function with arguments from main. (edited)
+Let's carry on with another basic program without, showing how to create and call a function with arguments from main. (edited)

 ```
 #include <stdio.h>